-Building on this foundation, next steps include integrating these profiles into prompting strategies for LLM-based response generation in conversational agents.
-In contrast to prompting approaches that heavily rely on continuous real-time user input \cite{srivastava2024}, profile-based prompting moves away from this dependency, enabling more inclusive lexical alignment strategies for speakers with communication difficulties.
-Furthermore, future research could explore selective profile updates based on key moments, such as changes in the speaker's cognitive state, which are known to potentially influence the lexical preferences of the speaker \cite{hernandezdominguez-2018,rodriguez-2024,williams-2023}.
-Such updates could help maintain the profiles' long-term relevance and stability while still providing a solid foundation for lexical alignment when little real-time user input is available.
+These results highlight the potential of such profiles to form the basis of alignment strategies in conversational agents.
+This becomes particularly relevant in contexts where extensive real-time user input cannot be guaranteed, such as interactions with individuals affected by dementia who often experience communication difficulties \cite{alzheimers-society-2024,banovic2018communication}.
+Due to the lack of a Dutch dementia speech dataset at the time of this study, future work should validate these findings using such data and also evaluate the generalisability across other speaker groups.
+In contrast to prompting techniques that heavily rely on continuous real-time user input \cite{srivastava2024}, these profiles move away from this dependency, enabling more inclusive lexical alignment strategies for speakers with communication difficulties.
+While the profiles showed stability and relevance over time, future research could explore selective updates based on key moments, such as changes in the speaker's cognitive state, which are known to potentially influence the lexical preferences of the speaker \cite{bucks-2000,hernandezdominguez-2018,rodriguez-2024,williams-2023}.
+These updates could help maintain the profiles' long-term relevance and stability while still providing a solid foundation for lexical alignment when little real-time user input is available.

-In summary, this study identified a lexical profile configuration that balances performance and data requirements, providing a solid foundational first step for lexical alignment strategies in conversational agents.
-Particularly in contexts where user input may be limited, inconsistent, or cognitively demanding, such as in dementia care, this approach allows for more inclusive personalised lexical alignment strategies.
+In summary, this study identified a lexical profile configuration that balances performance and data requirements, providing a solid foundation for lexical alignment strategies in conversational agents.
+Particularly in contexts where user input may be limited, inconsistent, or cognitively demanding, such as in dementia care, this approach allows for more inclusive lexical alignment strategies.